OSC/ood-documentation/latest/_sources/reference/files/ondemand-d-ymls.rst.txt

   If you were to navigate to your local ``/home`` and then click the Globus button, you would see a new tab open with the endpoint associated to that local path in the Globus interface.

-  If you then go back to the localfile browser and navigate to ``/project`` and then click the Globus button, you would now see the endpoint associated with that local ``/project`` directory open in the Globus interface in a new tab.
+  If you then go back to the local file browser and navigate to ``/project`` and then click the Globus button, you would now see the endpoint associated with that local ``/project`` directory open in the Globus interface in a new tab.